DLXPlugins/simple-comment-editing/readme.txt

 == Upgrade Notice ==

-= 2.9.1 =
+= 2.9.5 =
-Adding new filter for early disabling of comment editing.
+Fixing spacing issue with the edit buttons when selecting a button theme.
+New wrapper around the buttons for better styling control.